Frequently Asked Questions:

 What is the difference between the Certificate and the ProRanger program?

 The ProRanger program is the partnership between Temple and the National Park Service.
 Students must first be accepted as a ProRanger to enroll in Temple's Certificate in National Park Service Management.
 Successful completion of the ProRanger program will require attainment of the certificate and fulfillment of additional National Park Service requirements.
+Students may begin taking coursework for the certificate prior to applying to the program.

 What do Commissioned Law Enforcement Park Rangers do?